F1LT3R/glo/README.md

 Open these files in your browser to see the markdown converted to HTML with the LESS styles converted to CSS.

-If you clone **glo** to the _Document Root_ of your webserver, you can point your browser to [http://localhost/glo/html-output/posts](http://localhost/glo/html-output/posts) to see the output.
+If you clone glo to the Document Root of your webserver, you can point your browser to [http://localhost/glo/html-output/posts](http://localhost/glo/html-output/posts) to see the output.

+**Please note:** Cloning a repo to your Document Root may be a security risk.

 ##Licence